justinyuchi/Quantitative-Strategy/README.md

 # Quantitative Strategy Repository

 Welcome to the Quantitative Strategy Repository!
 This repository contains various quantitative strategies and their implementations, with a particular focus on mean-variance optimization and long-short equity strategies.
-This repository is currently a work in progress, and I am continuously updating it with deeper research and new strategies.
+This repository is currently a work in progress, and I am continuously updating/editing it to improve the clarity with deeper research and new strategies

 ## Table of Contents